 The Devereux Early Childhood Assessment (DECA; LeBuffe & Naglieri, 1999) is a 37-item behavior rating scale developed for assessment of social-emotional strengths and behavioral concerns in young children.
 Each questionnaire typically takes five minutes for teachers to complete.
-Teachers rated children's behavior on a fivepoint Likert-type scale ranging from 0 (never) to 4 (very frequently) to indicate how often within the past 4 weeks a child exhibited various behaviors.
+Teachers rated children's behavior on a five-point Likert-type scale ranging from 0 (never) to 4 (very frequently) to indicate how often within the past 4 weeks a child exhibited various behaviors.
 The same rater (the lead classroom teacher or teaching assistant) assessed the same children at each time point.

 Children's positive behavior was assessed with 27 items loading onto a Total Protective Factors (TPF) scale.
 The TPF includes items that load onto three subscales: Initiative, Self-Control, and Attachment.
 Scores on the three subscales are summed to yield a Total Protective Factors score, with higher scores indicating stronger levels of protective factors.
 Questions begin with the stem: "During the past 4 weeks, how often did the child..."
-Sample items include: "choose to do a task that was challenging for her/ him," "handle frustration well," and "act happy or excited when parent/guardian returned?"
+Sample items include: "choose to do a task that was challenging for her/him," "handle frustration well," and "act happy or excited when parent/guardian returned?"

 Raters also assessed children's problem behaviors on a 10-item behavioral concerns screener, with higher scores indicating more disruptive or problematic behaviors.
 The BC scale includes items such as "fight with other children" and "have temper tantrums."
-Internal consistency reliability within the current study's sample was acceptable across all time points on each scale: TPF ( $\alpha = 0.86-0.96$ ), and BC ( $\alpha = 0.78-0.89$ ).
+Internal consistency reliability within the current study's sample was acceptable across all time points on each scale: TPF ($\alpha=0.86$ -0.96), and BC ($\alpha=0.78$ -0.89).
 The DECA has demonstrated good reliability and validity in several independent psychometric studies and with national standardization samples (Chain, Dopp, Smith, Woodland, & LeBuffe, 2010).
 Table 2 shows mean raw scores for each rating scale for Fall and Spring groups.

-The DECA was selected as a child behavior measure based on prior research showing its sensitivity to TCIT Table 2 Mean raw scores forpre-, post-, and follow-upDECA rating scales a n = 56 b n = 113 c Fall group follow-up occurred 13 weeks after post-intervention time point.
-Spring group follow-up occurred 4 weeks after post-intervention time point when school year ended intervention (Garbacz et al., 2014) and because the DECA's strengths-based measurement of social-emotional functioning is ideally suited to this study.
+The DECA was selected as a child behavior measure based on prior research showing its sensitivity to TCIT

+Table 2 Mean raw scores for pre-, post-, and follow-up DECA rating scales intervention (Garbacz et al., 2014) and because the DECA's strengths-based measurement of social-emotional functioning is ideally suited to this study.
 Few protective measures of child behavior for the classroom have been developed, and no alternative measures with strong psychometric support were identified.
 However, of the 169 participants in the current study, nine children in the Fall group and 15 in the Spring group (total of 24) were over 6.0 as of the beginning of the school year and an additional 23 in the Spring group had turned six before their baseline, thus placing them outside the age range on which this version of the DECA was normed.
 A t test comparing the 47 total children over six to the 122 under six at their baseline was nonsignificant for TPF and BC at baseline.
 For this reason, and in order to represent the entire sample of children exposed to intervention, all children were included in the analyses.
 Raw scores were used in the analyses to allow for more meaningful modeling of change over time and because some children fell outside the age range for standardized scores.